felipejoribeiro/this-person-docs/programming/linux/change_log/red_notebook/001_2021_05_18_installation.md

 There seems to be some problem with the renderer.
 When i open the brave brownser there is some error mensages.
 And i can't open it with `prime-run`.
 I installed `hal`(aur) to try to solve but without success.
 But blender is fine and cuda is functional in blender, so it's something software specific.

 This works with the external HDMI too but you have to exclude the nvidia config module you created in the `/etc/X11` folder.
 And the name of the screens change too, but i found that this is the perfect solution.
 Everything jus works.
 Like a charm.
+One thing is that now and then the nvidia driver isn't loaded resulting in the `nvidia-settings` not launching.
+This can be solved restarting the lightdm process, but i have too look up a batter solution.
+I thing the module isn't loaded before Xorg, os something.
+Will look at this more in the future.

 Then i configured the polybar installing the `polybar`(AUR) package.
 Created the polybar config file.
 And copyied the `launch.sh` file in the config polybar directory.
 And finally I configured bspwm to call it on startup.